cdl-mint/Niryo/Ned_ROS/README.md

 <img src="images/Conveyor_Belts.jpeg" alt="Logo" width="300" height="200">

-The steps to follow for the setup of the robot are:
+The steps to follow for the setup of the Ned robot are:
 1. Mount the IR Sensor on the conveyor belt.
 2. Plug the communication wires behind the niryo robot Ned.
 3. Let the conveyor belts move by switching the power supply on.